Calabi-Yau algebras and superpotentials

 \section{Pseudo-compact objects}

-When dealing with completed path algebras the natural context to work in is that of pseudo-compact vector spaces/rings/modules etc\dots.
+When dealing with completed path algebras the natural context to work in is that of pseudo-compact vector spaces/algebras/modules etc\dots.
 See \cite{Gabriel,KY,VdB19}.
 We briefly recall the salient features of this setting.

 By definition a \emph{pseudo-compact $k$-vector space} is a linear topological vector space which is complete and whose topology is generated by subspaces of finite codimension.
 We will denote the corresponding category by $\PC(k)$.
 The topology on finite dimensional pseudo-compact vector spaces is necessarily discrete and conversely a finite dimensional vector space with the discrete topology is pseudo-compact.
 In particular $k$ itself is naturally pseudo-compact.